 - The nail polish strip will settle after about 15 minutes.
-Avoid washing or moisturizing your hands immediately after placing them.
+Avoid washing your hands or moisturizing immediately after placing them.

 - Use a good quality base coat and top coat!
-Be sure to let the base coat completely dry before putting a nail strip on.
+Be sure let the base coat completely dry before putting a nail strip on.
 Allow the nail polish strips 15 minutes to settle prior to applying a top coat.
 For top coats, test out a small area of the nails first and allow it to completely dry before touching.
-Some quick dry top coats are not compatible with our nail strips and may cause shrinkage.
+Some quick dry top coats are not compatible with our nail wraps and may cause shrinkage.

-- Remove nail strips after 10 days.
+- Remove nail wraps after 10 days.